Mike has been an online writer for over eight years. His articles often focus on home repair and home maintenance.

-It is very common to lose pressure in a sink faucet, and this can happen for a number of reasons.
-It could have something to do with the water pressure in your whole house, or it could be something blocking the water flow at one or more faucets.
+Losing pressure in a sink faucet is a very common occurrence that happens for a number of reasons.
+It could have something to do with the water pressure in your whole house, or there be something blocking the water flow at one or more faucets.

 If you are concerned about low water pressure, the first thing you should do is walk around the house testing other faucets.
-If the water pressure is low at other points in your home, then you likely have an issue with your whole water system.
-If only one faucet is faulty, then you know that the issue is isolated to this faucet.
+If the water pressure is low at more than one in your home, then you likely have an issue with your whole water system.
+If only one faucet is faulty, then you know that it's an isolated issue.

-I had this same issue recently.
+I had this same problem recently.
 My kitchen faucet's pressure dropped to just a dribble.
 All of the other faucets in my house had full pressure.
-I searched for solutions online, and most articles recommended checking the aerator.
+I searched for solutions online, and learned how to repair it.

 Check Your Aerator